Skip to content

 └─────────────────────────────────────────┘

-Anthropic's internal research provides quantitative support for this phenomenon: in multi-agent research system benchmarks, token usage explained 80% of performance variance.
+Anthropic's internal research provides quantitative support for this phenomenon: in the BrowseComp browsing benchmark, token usage alone explained 80% of performance variance (three factors together explained 95%; the remaining 15% was attributed to tool call count and model choice).
 The core reason is that each agent executes in a clean context window with higher token efficiency — direct evidence that context contamination ("context rot") degrades single-agent performance.
+(Source: How we built our multi-agent research system, Anthropic Engineering Blog, 2025-06-13)

 This is not a prompting issue; it is an architectural issue.
 Mitigations already tried: